dengyishuo/dengyishuo.github.com/_posts/2013-04-18-more-books-is-not-equal-to-more-knowledge.md

  	Shipping Weight: 10.4 ounces (View shipping rates and policies) Average Customer Review: 4.2 out of 5 stars  See all reviews (13 customer reviews) Amazon Best Sellers Rank: #213,352 in Books (See Top 100 in Books)
- 	#72 in Books > Business & Investing > Economics > Econometrics

- 	2.Time Series Analysis: With Applications in R (Springer Texts in Statistics) [Paperback
+ 	2.Time Series Analysis: With Applications in R (Springer Texts in Statistics)
  	Paperback: 505 pages
  	Publisher: Springer (November 19, 2010)
  	Language: English